LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Fires when modules are initialized and ready for use.

+**When Called**

+This hook is triggered when:
+- The module system is being initialized
+- Modules are being loaded and processed
+- After module validation and registration
+- During system startup

 **Parameters**

 * `nil` (*nil*): This function does not return a value.